Trooping The Colour

 Alternatively, a limited view can be obtained by standing on The Mall or on the edge of St James’s Park overlooking Horse Guards Parade from 9.00am, noting that the view from these positions may be obscured by troops on parade.
 These public vantage points are indicated with black dotted lines on the map.

-The parade begins at Horse Guards Parade at 10.00am and will finish by 12.25pm.
-On the day of the King’s Birthday Parade (17th June), a fly-past by the Royal Air Force will take place at 1.00pm, which can be watched from The Mall.
+The parade begins at Horse Guards Parade at 10.30am and will finish by 12.25pm.
+On the day of the King’s Birthday Parade (15th June), a fly-past by the Royal Air Force will take place at 1.00pm, which can be watched from The Mall.

-The King’s Birthday Parade is broadcast live on the BBC in the UK on 17th June 2023.
+The King’s Birthday Parade is broadcast live on the BBC in the UK on 15th June 2024.

 Tickets and prices

 For Trooping the Colour reviewed by His Majesty The King, seated tickets on Horse Guards Parade are allocated by ballot.
-This ballot will run from 1st March 2023 to 14th April 2023.
+This ballot will run from 4th March 2024 to 24th March 2024.
 Entrants can apply for between 1 and 4 seated tickets.
-Successful entrants will be informed via email and invited to purchase their tickets from 19th April 2023.
+Successful entrants will be informed via email and invited to purchase their tickets from 26th March 2024.

 Please note, each wheelchair-accessible ticket includes a space for a wheelchair and a seat for one companion.
 You will not need to purchase a separate ticket alongside a wheelchair-accessible ticket to allow a companion to attend with the wheelchair user.